kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

 > In RxJava 1.x, the interface rx.Subscription was responsible for stream and resource lifecycle management, namely unsubscribing a sequence and releasing general resources such as scheduled tasks.
 The Reactive-Streams specification took this name for specifying an interaction point between a source and a consumer: org.reactivestreams.Subscription allows requesting a positive amount from the upstream and allows cancelling the sequence.

-From that definition alone, it would appear like nothing's changed, but that is definitely not the case.
+From that definition alone, it would appear like nothing's changed but that is definitely not the case.
 In my first post, I pointed out:

-`Publisher.subscribe(Subscriber) => Subscription`
+    Publisher.subscribe(Subscriber) => Subscription

-The use of `=>` vs `=` was intentional.
+The use of => vs = was intentional.
 If you look at the [source code for `Publisher`'s subscribe method](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Publisher.java#L28) again, you'll notice a return type of `void` viz. it doesn't return a Subscription for you to tack on to a CompositeSubscription (which you can then conveniently dispose off onStop/onDestroy).

     interface Publisher<T> {
         // return type void (not Subscription like before)